SouceCalve/MAS-Submod-Firefox/README.md

  1) Install this plugin from <link_placeholder>
  2) Copy Firefox_Submod in game/Submod

-## TODO:
+## TODO
- 1)Fix by adding a flags for events and moving reaction function to main thread 2)Upload and verify firefox plugin
+ 1) Fix by moving reaction selector to main thread
+ 2) Upload and verify firefox plugin